fcatae/PdfTextReader/readme.md

 ## Problem: PDF has no concept of column, paragraph or line ##

 PDF is just a collection of characters spread out in a document page.
 Sometimes we can tell that characters form a word due to its spacing characteristics.
-However, this spacing can be variable and breaks the word
+However, this spacing can be variable and breaks the word.

 ![blocks](docs/images/01blocks.png)